slebden/ai-notepad/README.md

 - **📱 Responsive Design**: Works seamlessly on both desktop and mobile devices
 - **🔒 HTTPS Support**: Secure local development with trusted certificates
 - **🌐 Local Network Access**: Access from any device on your local network
+- **Smart Note Creation**: AI automatically generates titles, summaries, and tags from your content
+- **Tag Management**: Organize notes with tags - either manually or automatically generated
+- **Content-Based Tagging**: Add tags directly in your note content using patterns like "tag: journal.
+This is my note"
+- **Real-time Updates**: Changes are saved automatically and reflected immediately

 ## 🏗️ Architecture